ligato/docs/docs/plugins/vpp-plugins.md

 ```
 where ```<name>``` is a unique name of steering.

+---

+## STN Plugin

-## Telemetry
+## Telemetry Plugin

-The `telemetry` plugin is used for exporting telemetry statistics from VPP to [Prometheus][prometheus].
+The Telemetry plugin is used for exporting telemetry statistics from VPP to [Prometheus][prometheus].
 Statistics are published via the registry path `/vpp` on port `9191` and updated every 30 seconds.

 **Exported Data**